BertVerhees/java-libs/README.txt

 There is also on github a repository containing a ADL2.0 grammar You can find it here: https://github.com/nedap/archie

-Warning, not all modules of javalibs run without error, this is not my fault, they are copied.
-The one I need for the parser run fine.
-I will remove the others later.

 Have good luck.